• 5 min read

 Step 3: Register Trade Name

-Your trade name should reflect your business activity and comply with the UAE’s naming conventions.
-It must be unique and approved by the Department of Economy & Tourism or relevant freezone authority.
+Your trade name must reflect your business activity and comply with UAE naming conventions.
+It must be unique and approved by the relevant authority.

 Step 4: Get Initial Approval

-This is a pre-approval that confirms the government has no objection to your business activity.
-It is a prerequisite before proceeding to documentation and licensing.
+This pre-approval confirms that the government has no objection to your proposed business activity.
+It is required before proceeding to licensing and documentation.

 Step 5: Lease Office & Sign Agreements